 MYTH #4 – A North Carolina Revocable Living Trust Protects Your Property Against Creditors

 FALSE.
-Transferring property into a Revocable Living Trust does not offer any form of asset protection.
+Transferring property into a Revocable Living Trust does not offer any form of asset protection from your existing or potential creditors.
 Because the trust is “Revocable”, creditors can reach the trust assets.
-If you are concerned about asset protection, it is very important to avoid transferring protected assets into your Revocable Living Trust.
+However, a Revocable Living Trust can be used very effectively to protect the inheritance you leave behind from the potential creditors and divorcing spouses of your children or other beneficiaries.

-One of the most common mistakes in estate planning in North Carolina happens when a married couple who owns a home jointly creates a Revocable Living Trust and then transfers the home into the trust.
+Under previous law, an asset protection opportunity would be lost when a married couple transferred jointly owned real estate into a Revocable Living Trust.
 In North Carolina, a married couple’s primary home is automatically held as “tenants by the entirety” unless the deed specifically says otherwise.
-A tenancy by the entirety is a special type of property ownership that is only available to married couples, and only on their primary residence.
+A tenancy by the entirety is a special type of property ownership that is only available to married couples.
 It has several major benefits.
 First, it has a survivorship element, in which the title automatically vests completely in the surviving spouse when the other spouse dies.
 No probate or paperwork required.
 Second, neither spouse can sell, give away, or otherwise transfer his one-half interest in the property without the consent of the other spouse.
 That means that creditors of only one spouse can’t get to the house for payment.
-This is one of the strongest forms of creditor protection in North Carolina, and it is lost if the couple transfers the property into the Revocable Living Trust.
-For couples concerned about protecting their primary residence from creditors (and we believe most are), we recommend a plan in which the couple holds the primary residence as tenants by the entirety for as long as they are both living.
-When the first spouse passes away, the surviving spouse records a deed transferring the home into the trust.
-This strategy involves a risk that the home will have to go through the probate process if the couple dies simultaneously, but the risk of having a single piece of real estate go through probate (which would qualify for the simplified administration by affidavit process in North Carolina) is usually preferable to the risk of total loss of the investment in the marital home.
+This is one of the strongest forms of creditor protection in North Carolina.
+Before 2015, Trust property could not be held as tenants by the entirety.
+Starting January 1, 2015, property transferred into a Revocable Living Trust on or after that date can be held as tenants by the entirety as long as the Trustee-owners are married at the time of the transfer, they are the only co-owners of the property, and their marital status is noted on the deed.
+The protection will of course terminate if the couple divorces.

 Some clients have heard of “Spendthrift” clauses and believe that these will protect their trust assets against creditors.
 Again, a Revocable Living Trust becomes an irrevocable trust after the death of the settlors.
-The irrevocable trust can contain spendthrift clauses to protect trust assets from a trust beneficiary’s creditors (see Myth #1 above).
+The trust can contain spendthrift clauses to protect trust assets from a trust beneficiary’s creditors (see Myth #1 above).
 However, they do not protect the trust property during the settlor’s lifetime.
+If you have significant liquid, investment, or business assets that you would like to protect from your own creditors, schedule an appointment to discuss a Domestic Asset Protection Trust, which is a more complex irrevocable trust.

 Many asset protection techniques and strategies are available, but the Revocable Living Trust is not one of them.